harrisonlab/phytophthora_fragariae/Annotation&Short_Read_submissions.md

 The Genome Annotation Generator (GAG.py) can convert gffs to .tbl files It can also add interpro & swissprot annotations using Annie

+#### Extracting annotations (Annie)

+Interpro & Swissprot annotation were extracted using Annie.
+Output was filtered to keep only annotations with references to NCBI approved databases
+NOTE: transcripts must be re-labeled as mRNA